History of longitude: Satellites of Jupiter

-Galileo discovered the four brightest moon of Jupiter, Io, Europa, Ganymede and Callisto in 1610.
+Galileo discovered the four brightest moons of Jupiter, Io, Europa, Ganymede and Callisto in 1610.
 Having determined their orbital periods, he proposed in 1612 that with sufficiently accurate knowledge of their orbits one could use their positions as a universal clock, which would make possible the determination of longitude.
 Galileo applied for Spain's lucrative prize for solutions to the longitude problem in 1616.
 He worked on this problem from time to time, but was unable to convince the Spanish court.
 He later applied to Holland for their prize, but by then he had been tried for heresy by the Roman Inquisition and sentenced to house arrest for the rest of his life.

 Galileo's method required a telescope, as the moons are not visible to the naked eye.
 For use in marine navigation, Galileo proposed the celatone, a device in the form of a helmet with a telescope mounted so as to accommodate the motion of the observer on the ship.
 This was later replaced with the idea of a pair of nested hemispheric shells separated by a bath of oil.
 This would provide a platform that would allow the observer to remain stationary as the ship rolled beneath him, in the manner of a gimballed platform.
-To provide for the determination of time from the observed moons' positions, a Jovilabe was offered; this was an analogue computer that calculated time from the positions and that got its name from its similarities to an astrolabe.
+To provide for the determination of time from the observed moons' positions, a jovilabe was offered; this was an analogue computer that calculated time from the positions and that got its name from its similarities to an astrolabe.
 The practical problems were severe and the method was never used at sea.

 On land, this method proved useful and accurate.
 In 1668, Giovanni Domenico Cassini published detailed tables of Jupiter's moons.
-An early use was the measurement of the longitude of the site of Tycho Brahe's former observatory on the Island of Hven.
+An early use was the measurement of the longitude of the site of Tycho Brahe's former observatory on the island of Hven.
 Jean Picard on Hven and Cassini in Paris made observations during 1671 and 1672, and obtained a value of 42 minutes 10 seconds (time) east of Paris, corresponding to 10° 32' 30", about 12 minute of arc (1/5°) higher than the modern value.

 Jupiter's moons provided time information for the French Académie des Sciences' project to survey France that produced a new map in 1744 which showed the coastline was significantly further east than on previous maps.
-See Government initiatives, below.